copsTvFan/cops-episode-guide/guide.md

 "Fake Friends"

 - It's off to the races when an injured suspect spots his window of opportunity.
+TODO: Add other officers.
-- A man bosses officers around after he's caught with some unsavory items.
+- TODO.
+A man bosses officers around after he's caught with some unsavory items.
-- Detectives catch a man in a sting, but he still won't admit to his crime.
+- TODO.
+Detectives catch a man in a sting, but he still won't admit to his crime.

 ### S30E16